Gun sales up 85% in March amid coronavirus fears

-More than 2.5 million guns were sold in March, up 85% compared to the same month last year, according to a new analysis Monday from Small Arms Analytics & Forecasting that said all the speculation about coronavirus-induced buying was accurate.
+A record 2.5 million guns were sold in March, up 85% compared to the same month last year, according to a new analysis Wednesday from Small Arms Analytics & Forecasting that said all the speculation about coronavirus-induced buying was accurate.

-SAAF said it figured more than 1.5 million handguns were sold in single purchases during the month, and more than 835,000 long guns were also purchased solo.
-Some 210,000 other sales also occurred, likely multiple purchases that may have involved both rifles and handguns.

-Last year, there were about 800,000 handgun sales and about 480,000 long guns, such as rifles and shotguns, sold during March.
+Even with gun shops shut down in some by order of mayors and governors, Americans still set records.

 The FBI reported 3.7 million background checks performed in March, setting a new record.
 The previous record was 3.3 million in December 2015.